cabraile/DMLAV/readme.md

 How to run the demonstration
 =====================================
 **Setup**: clone this repository to your workspace and download the Python (this is a Python 3 project!) packages required for running this project.
 An option is to create an Anaconda environment using `conda env create --file=environment.yml`.
 All the packages required are enumerated in `environment.yml`.
-Notice that `tensorflow==2.4.1` the requires the CUDA toolkit version 11.0 and CuDNN 8.0.4.
+Notice that the conda environment will manage the CUDA version for this application, if a graphics card is available.
+Make sure the graphics drivers are installed, otherwise tensorflow will not detect the GPU.

 **First step**: download the dataset and the map on the repository links described above;